wongtakpan/scRNA-seq-analysis/README.md

 6. Run `plots.py`: Generates polar plots in `.svg` format and saves them in the `svg/` folder.

 ## Region Filtering Note
-This repository includes a file named regions_to_plot.xlsx, which specifies the brain regions used for generating plots.
-When running the plotting script:

 **Note:** Some similar brain regions were combined due to similarity and their coexpression values were averaged.
 These include:

 - Anterior cingulate area and Prelimbic/infralimbic/orbital areas
 - Somatomotor - Frontal pole and Primary motor area
 - Striatum-like amygdalar nuclei and Cortical subplate

+This repository includes a file named `regions_to_plot.xlsx`, which specifies the brain regions used for generating plots.
+This file includes the combined region names.